top of page

 2. Miracles (see, True Christians can Perform Miracles)

-Every time I struggled with a scriptures-question, and prayed about it, God gave me the answer!
+Every time I struggled with a scripture-question, and prayed about it, God gave me the answer!
 The answer usually comes to my mind within a day or so!
 This is what "ask and it will be given" means for those who are truly "seeking God and His righteousness" and are filled with the Hoy Spirit!
 Also consistent with this from Jesus:

 Matthew 25:29